langjam/jam0004/README.md

 ## Social media

-If you like, you can tag your social media posts with `#langjam2022` to help others find you3
+If you like, you can tag your social media posts with `#langjam2023` to help others find you.